 Currently, Eric is an associate professor of Biology, co-chair and director of graduate studies for the Biological Sciences Department at University of the Pacific in Stockton, California.
 Eric’s research is split between reproductive pheromone production Hymenochirus frogs and self-poisoning in Corydoras catfishes, and recently he’s started studying Microglanis bumblebee catfishes in Peru.

 At home, Eric’s interests are keeping and breeding catfish, primarily Corydoras, Loricariids, Auchenipterids, and most recently keeping Microglanis.
 Between home and work, Eric runs up to 27 aquaria and currently has over 40 species of catfish.
-Socially, Eric operates a YouTube Channel (Bekateen) and FaceBook page (Bekateen’s FishRoom) for sharing his knowledge and experiences with fellow fish keepers; he is also the program coordinator for the Sacramento Aquarium Society and a moderator on PlanetCatfish.com.
+Socially, Eric operates a YouTube Channel (Bekateen) and FaceBook page (Bekateen’s FishRoom) for sharing his knowledge and experiences with fellow fish keepers; he is also a moderator on PlanetCatfish.com.
+For seven years Eric served as the program coordinator for the Sacramento Aquarium Society.

 Gary has been keeping fish since he was 10 and has been associated with the organized hobby for the last 42 years.
 He is a member of the Missouri Aquarium Society (MASI) and has held various positions in the club.
 He is a grand master breeder in MASI, and has won "Best Fish In Show" on four different occasions, twice with rainbowfish.